overtone/emacs-live/packs/live/power-pack/lib/multiple-cursors/README.md

  - `mc/mark-previous-symbol-like-this`: Like `mc/mark-previous-like-this` but only for whole symbols.
  - `mc/mark-more-like-this-extended`: Use arrow keys to quickly mark/skip next/previous occurances.
  - `mc/add-cursor-on-click`: Bind to a mouse event to add cursors by clicking.
 See tips-section.
+ - `mc/pop-mark`: Set a cursor at the current point and move to the next (different) position on the mark stack.
+This allows for fine grained control over the placement of cursors.

+### Juggle around with the current cursors

+ - `mc/unmark-next-like-this`: Remove the cursor furthest down in the buffer.
+ - `mc/unmark-previous-like-this`: Remove the cursor furthest up in the buffer.
+ - `mc/skip-to-next-like-this`: Remove the cursor furthest down, marking the next occurance down.
+ - `mc/skip-to-previous-like-this`: Remove the cursor furthest up, marking the next occurance up.
+ - `mc/mark-next-like-this-extended`: Temporarily bind the arrow keys to mark/unmark/skip cursors.

 ### Mark many occurrences